 A student who decides to discontinue their studies at Bethel prior to commencing or completing their program must officially withdraw.
-To officially withdraw from Bethel University, a student should pick up the appropriate forms in the Office of Student Life or call the office at 651.638.6300 and schedule an appointment for an exit interview.
+To officially withdraw from Bethel University, a student must schedule and complete an exit interview with a dean in the Office of Student Life.
+Appointments can be made by calling 651-638-6300 or stopping by the Office of Student Life.
 Failure to notify the institution of your intent to withdraw may result in loss of financial aid.
 A student who has withdrawn from the university for more than one full semester (or who has been withdrawn involuntarily) must apply for re-enrollment.

 On occasion, it may become necessary for a student to leave school for a semester for a variety of reasons.
 A student who finds it necessary to discontinue their studies for only one semester, with the intent to return to Bethel after that semester, may be eligible for a stop-out status rather than officially withdrawing from the university.A stop-out status allows a student to return to Bethel after one semester away without reapplying for admission.
 Students also retain their class-level status for housing sign-up and academic registration.
 The stop-out procedure may only be utilized once by a student during the course of their academic studies, unless special approval is granted by the university.